 What happened next caught me completely off guard.
 The oldest of the three girls asked the other two to give her the coins I had given them earlier.
-She then attempted to return the three five peso coins to me.
+She then attempted to return the three five-peso coins to me.
 As she handed them to me, one of the coins slipped through my fingers and dropped into a puddle of water.
-I reached down to retrieve the coin and in doing so my hands got pretty dirty.
-The girl then reached out for the hem of her rainbow colored malong, a traditional “tube skirt” she had pulled up to her waist.
-A malong can also be used as a blanket, hammock, baby carrier, practically anything within the stretch of one’s creativity and necessity.
+I reached down to retrieve the coin, and in doing so, my hands got pretty dirty.
+The girl then reached out for the hem of her rainbow-colored malong, a traditional “tube skirt” she had pulled up to her waist.
+A malong can also be used as a blanket, hammock, baby carrier, or practically anything within the scope of one’s creativity and necessity.

 Needless to say, I left my old self lying there in the street that day.
-I would return to the room I was staying in, and with tears rolling down my face, thank God for preserving my life until that moment; thank God for using those three Badjao girls to show me the truth.
+I would return to the room I was staying in, and with tears rolling down my face, I would thank God for preserving my life until that moment; I would thank God for using those three Badjao girls to show me the truth.

 “I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.”
 Galatians 2:20